-242 See IMPERIAL PROJECT DRAFT EIS/EIR (Nov.
+242 See Imperial Project Draft EIS/EIR (Nov.
 1996) ("1996 DEIS/DEIR") [Ex.
 78].
-243 See id. at 2-57.

 identified, and possibly still undiscovered, potentially significant cultural and paleontological resources.244

 100. In 1995, as part of this first DEIS/DEIR for the Project, Chemgold, Inc. (Claimant's predecessor) retained ASM Affiliates, Inc. ("ASM") to survey and inventory the proposed Imperial Project area for cultural and archeological resources.
 ASM identified 49 sites in this and its subsequent 1996 survey-